 You can also delete the id_dsa.pub files in the login directory of each machine.
 Do not copy the

-extension) this is your private key and the connection is only as secure as that file.
+id_dsa (without the .pub extension) this is your private key and the connection is only as secure as that file.
 If someone has the file, they can impersonate you.
-This is also why some people recommend supplying a passphrase when running ssh-keygen
+This is also why some people recommend supplying a passphrase when running ssh-keygen and then using ssh-agent provide similar behavior, but with the need to enter your passphrase once per session.

 No comments: